-The Group has adopted Ind AS 116 effective from 1 April 2019, using the modified retrospective method.
+The Group has adopted Ind AS 116 effective from 01 April 2019, using the modified retrospective method.

-Right-of-use assets will be depreciated on a straight-line basis over the shorter of the lease term and useful life of the asset.
+Right-of-use assets is depreciated on a straight-line basis over the shorter of the lease term and useful life of the asset.